 Possibilities include differences in factors that may be associated with improved health in the general population such as socioeconomic status, education, community support, medical or surgical treatment of serious complications, or access to, use of, or quality of preventative health care.

 This is just one striking example of the wide racial gap in health outcomes and access to care.
 We see data with similar patterns most everywhere we look.
-As examples, pre-term births, cancer diagnosis and treatment, and likelihood of living near a toxic release facility.Lisa Wade is a professor of sociology at Occidental College.
+As examples, pre-term births, cancer diagnosis and treatment, and likelihood of living near a toxic release facility.Lisa Wade is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
-You can follow her on Twitter and Facebook.
+You can follow her on Twitter, Facebook, and Instagram.